cdown/srt/srt_tools/README.rst

   subtitle file that contains both, this tool can do that for you.
 It also supports clamping subtitles starting or ending at similar times to the same time to avoid subtitles jumping around the screen.
+- *normalise* standardises and cleans up SRT files.
+For example, it removes spurious newlines, normalises timestamps, and fixes subtitle indexing to a format that all media players should accept, with no noncompliant data.
 - *play* plays subtitles in the terminal at the time they are scheduled to display (note: it does not clear them from the screen afterwards).
 If you need to fast-forward to some point, you can combine it with